 (Added: 1/18/2023)

-How do we handle costs related to testing for hazardous materials and hazardous materials abatement in our project budget?
+How do I handle costs related to testing for hazardous materials and hazardous materials abatement in my project budget?

 HRSA awards can be used for testing for hazardous materials, so these costs should be included in your project budget as an allowable cost.
 However, HRSA awards cannot support the removal and disposal of hazardous materials (also known as ‘abatement’), so abatement costs should be categorized as unallowable costs in your total project budget.
 Examples of abatement costs include the removal and disposal of asbestos-containing materials or lead paint abatement.
 Unallowable costs must be paid by sources other than the ARP-Capital award.